 Although some may consider music a distraction, certain melodies have actually been seen to boost concentration and productivity.

-In fact, in a study involving workers, those who listened to music completed duties both quicker and more creatively than their tuneless counterparts.
+In fact, in a study involving workers, those listening to music completed duties quicker and more creatively than their tuneless counterparts.

 8. Prioritize Comfort